Matthew-Krueger/GEOGL/Dependencies/imgui-docking/docs/BACKENDS.md

 Also:
 The [multi-viewports feature](https://github.com/ocornut/imgui/issues/1542) of the 'docking' branch allows Dear ImGui windows to be seamlessly detached from the main application window.
-This is achieved using an extra layer to the Platform and Renderer backends, which allows Dear ImGui to communicate platform-specific requests such as: "create an additional OS window", "create a render context", "get the OS position of this window" etc. See 'ImGuiPlatformIO' for details.
+This is achieved using an extra layer to the Platform and RendererAPI backends, which allows Dear ImGui to communicate platform-specific requests such as: "create an additional OS window", "create a render context", "get the OS position of this window" etc. See 'ImGuiPlatformIO' for details.
 Supporting the multi-viewports feature correctly using 100% of your own abstractions is more difficult